Evaluation of Blood Vessel Segmentation Methods on Hard-to-Detect Vascular Structures

-Given $p$, $p_{c1}$ and $p_{c2}$, two straight lines representing a cross-section of the vessel can be defined.
+Given $p$, $p_{c1}$ and $p_{c2}$, two straight lines representing a cross-section of the vessel are defined.
 The first line, $l_1$, goes from $p_{c1}$ to $p$ while the second line, $l_2$, goes from $p$ to $p_{c2}$.
 Figure~\ref{f:lvs_index} shows an example of a MAS pixel and the respective shortest lines to nearby contour pixels.
 The pixels belonging to both lines are henceforth represented as $S_v$.
 The values of these pixels represent the local vessel signal that will be compared with the background.

 Points $p_{c1}$ and $p_{c2}$ are used to identify nearby background pixels.
-All pixels with a Euclidean distance smaller than or equal to $r_b$ from $p_{c1}$ or from $p_{c2}$ are identified.
+All pixels with an Euclidean distance smaller than or equal to $r_b$ from $p_{c1}$ or from $p_{c2}$ are identified.
 The ground truth mask is used to discard pixels belonging to the blood vessel.
 Figure~\ref{f:lvs_index} shows an illustration of the background pixels identified at this step.
 These pixels are represented as $S_b$.